Ph.D. Student in Computer Science and Engineering

 Founder & President, Beneficial and Ethical AI at UConn (BEACON) (Feb 2024 – May 2025)

-Facilitated weekly "AI Safety Strategy" sessions for MATS 6.0, guiding emerging scholars through AI threat models and research prioritization.
+Facilitated weekly "AI Safety Strategy" curriculum for MATS cohort 6.0, guiding emerging researchers through threat model analysis and research prioritization.
+Evaluated scholars' research proposals for technical feasibility and alignment with AI safety priorities.

 Google Policy Fellow, Center for Democracy & Technology (CDT) (June 2023 – Aug 2023)

-• Congressional Exhibition on Advanced AI: Presented AI scheming demonstration at Capitol Hill event organized by the Center for AI Policy
+• Congressional Exhibition on Advanced AI: Led team that designed and presented AI scheming demonstration at Capitol Hill event organized by the Center for AI Policy

 • Technical AI Safety Conference 2025 (TAIS): Presented poster on "Catastrophic Liability: Managing Systemic Risks in Frontier AI Development"

-• AAAI Conference on Artificial Intelligence (AAAI-25): Paper accepted in Special Track on AI Alignment; served as Program Committee member
+• AAAI Conference on Artificial Intelligence (AAAI-25): Published full paper in Special Track on AI Alignment; reviewed 4 papers as Program Committee member

-• Center for Human-Compatible AI Workshop (CHAI 2024): Presented posters on "Quantifying Misalignment Between Agents" and "Reinforcement Learning from Oracle Feedback"
+• Center for Human-Compatible AI Workshop (CHAI 2024): Presented first-author poster on "Quantifying Misalignment Between Agents"; co-presented "Reinforcement Learning from Oracle Feedback"

-• The Safe and Trustworthy AI Workshop (ICLP 2023): Won Best Poster Award; served as Junior Program Committee member
+• The Safe and Trustworthy AI Workshop (ICLP 2023): Won Best Poster Award for "Quantifying Misalignment Between Agents"; served as Junior Program Committee member

 • NeurIPS ML Safety Workshop 2022: Won AI Risk Analysis Award for "Quantifying Misalignment Between Agents"

-Developed a white paper on open-source standards for AI safety documentation and verification, securing 3rd place at the Apart Research AI Safety Entrepreneurship Hackathon (2025).
+Developed white paper proposing open-source standards for AI safety documentation and verification.
+Won 3rd place at Apart Research AI Safety & Assurance Startup Hackathon.

-Led a small team to create and present an AI risk demonstration on Capitol Hill at a Center for AI Policy event.
+Proposed, designed, and led small team to create AI risk demonstration presented on Capitol Hill at Center for AI Policy event.
+Demonstration illustrated potential for AI scheming behavior to congressional staff and policymakers.

 • AI Safety & Assurance Startup Hackathon (Apart Research) 3rd Place Prize (2025)